jeffgodwyll/latex-resume/resume.md

     -   Advocate and train GDGs across the country on Google App Engine, Cloud Endpoints and Cloud Storage

-    -   Formulated a team which then Initiated a kids outreach program that has gone on to teach over 150 kids to code for the first time.
+    -   Formulated a team which then initiated a kids outreach program that has gone on to teach over 150 kids to code for the first time.

     *Developer Advocate*, 2012 — 2014